shivendra04/Recommend/README.md

 3) write py manage.py makemigration (it will generate t-SQL for  all the required database tables in the server) C:\Users\BizAct-110\Desktop\Recommendation\recommend> py manage.py makemigrations

-4)Type py manage.py migrate (it will run the sql generated in the above step. i.e it will create the tables in the database.)
+4) Type py manage.py migrate (it will run the sql generated in the above step. i.e it will create the tables in the database.)
  C:\Users\BizAct-110\Desktop\Recommendation\recommend> py manage.py migrate

 5) You can also create useruser to see all the details in the admin panel.
 C:\Users\BizAct-110\Desktop\Recommendation\recommend> py manage.py createsuperuser

+6)  You can run ProductPopulate.py (to populate the Product database.
+In current setup it will populate 35000 Products into Products table.
+You can change this number)
+C:\Users\BizAct-110\Desktop\Recommendation\recommend> py ProductPopulate.py

+7) You can run UserPopulate.py (to populate User database.
+In current setup it will populate 5 User into Users table.
+You can change this number)
+C:\Users\BizAct-110\Desktop\Recommendation\recommend> py UserPopulate.py

-6) type command py manage.py runserver
+8) type command py manage.py runserver
 C:\Users\BizAct-110\Desktop\Recommendation\recommend> py manage.py runserver

 # Author: